-RELATED WORK
+5 RELATED WORK

 There have been several approaches in recent years for tackling the problem of transfer in lifelong RL.
-Most closely related to this work is the line of works on concurrent skill composition (Todorov, 2009; Saxe et al., 2017; Haarnoja et al., 2018; Van Niekerk et al., 2019; Hunt et al., 2019; Peng et al., 2019).
+Most closely related is the line of work on concurrent skill composition (Todorov, 2009; Saxe et al., 2017; Haarnoja et al., 2018; van Niekerk et al., 2019; Hunt et al., 2019).
 These methods usually focus on multi-goal tasks, where they address the combinatorial amount of desirable goals by composing learned skills to create new ones.
-Given that the reward function of each new task is well approximated by a linear function, Barreto et al. (2020) proposed a scheme for few-shot transfer in RL by combining GPI and successor features (Barreto et al., 2017).
-Recently Nangue Tasse et al. (2020) proposed a framework to achieve zero-shot transfer (with no few-shot transfer) given that the Boolean expression for each new task is provided.
-In contrast to these methods, our method is also able to cope with the case where a new task cannot be written as a combination of learned ones.
+Given a reward function that is well approximated by a linear function, Barreto et al. (2020) propose a scheme for few-shot transfer in RL by combining GPI and successor features (SF) (Barreto et al., 2017).
+In general, approaches based on GPI with SFs (Barreto et al., 2021) are suitable for tasks defined by linear preferences over features (latent goal states).
+Given the set of features for an environment, Alver & Precup (2022) shows that a base set of successor features can be learned, which is sufficient to span the task space.
+While these approaches also support tasks where goals are not terminal, the smallest number of successor features that must be learned to span the task space is $|\mathcal{G}|$ (the upper-bound in Theorem 2).
+Our work is similar to these approaches in that it can be interpreted as performing GPI with the logical composition of extended value functions, which leads to stronger theoretical bounds than GPI with the linear composition of successor features (see Appendix A.4).
+Finally, none of these works consider the lifelong RL setting where an agent starts with no skill and receives tasks sampled from an unknown distribution (without additional knowledge like base features or true task representations).
+In contrast, SOPGOL is able to handle this setting with logarithmic bounds on the number of skills needed to generalise over the task distribution (Theorem 2).

 Other approaches like options (Sutton et al., 1999) and hierarchical RL (Barto & Mahadevan, 2003) address the lifelong RL problem via temporal compositions.
 These methods are usually focused on single-goal tasks, where they address the potentially long trajectories needed to reach a desired goal by composing sub-goal skills sequentially (Levy et al., 2017; Bagaria & Konidaris, 2019).
 While they do not consider the multi-goal setting, they can be used in conjunction with concurrent composition to learn how to achieve a combinatorial amount of desirable long horizon goals.
-Finally, there is also non-compositional approaches like (Finn et al., 2017; Abel et al., 2018; Singh et al., 2020).
-These methods usually aim to learn the policy for a new task faster by initializing the networks with some pre-training procedure.
+Finally, there are also non-compositional approaches (Finn et al., 2017; Abel et al., 2018; Singh et al., 2021), which usually aim to learn the policy for a new task faster by initializing the networks with some pre-training procedure.
 These can be used in combination with SOPGOL to learn new skills faster.

-CONCLUSION
+6 CONCLUSION

 In this work, we proposed an approach for efficient transfer learning in RL.
 Our framework, SOPGOL, leverages the Boolean algebra framework of Nangue Tasse et al. (2020) to determine which skills should be reused in a new task.
 We demonstrated that, if a new task is solvable using existing skills, an agent is able to solve it with no further learning.
 However, even if this is not the case, an estimate of the optimal value function can still be obtained to speed up training.
-This allows agents in a lifelong learning setting to quickly generalise over any unknown non-stationary task distribution.
-Finally, we note that this framework can be complemented with MAXQINIT (Abel et al., 2018) or other few-shot methods to speed up the learning of new skills (over and above the transfer learning and task space generalisation shown here).
-Our approach is a step towards the goal of truly general, long-lived agents, which are able to generalise both within tasks, as well as over the distribution of possible tasks it may encounter.
+This allows agents in a lifelong learning setting to quickly generalise over any unknown (possibly non-stationary) task distribution.